About Benita Miciulis

 As One is more than a name.

-It’s an invitation to reconnect with yourself and to find steadiness and ease in a world that so often feels busy, chaotic, and disconnected.
+It’s an invitation to reconnect with yourself—to find steadiness and ease in a world that so often feels busy, chaotic, and disconnected.

-From lived experience, I know it’s possible to step out of the cycle of stress, build a sustainable foundation for wellbeing, and rediscover the magic of being alive.
+From lived experience, I know it’s possible to step out of the cycle of disconnection, build a sustainable foundation for wellbeing, and rediscover the magic of being here—awake and alive.

-Through yoga, meditation, and conscious breathing practices, I help people to rediscover a life of greater presence, purpose and joy.
+Through embodied practices—yoga, meditation, and conscious breathing—I guide people to rediscover a life of greater presence, purpose and joy.

 It’s time to meet yourself